Money, Benefits and Financial Support

 Citizens Advice

-For further impartial advice, Citizens Advice offer a national ‘Help to Claim’ service which is accessible via Citizens Advice or call 0800 144 8444 (calls are free and lines open 8am-6pm, Monday to Friday).
+For further impartial advice, Citizens Advice offer a national ‘Help to Claim’ service which is accessible via the Citizens Advice website or by calling 0800 144 8444 (calls are free and lines open 8am-6pm, Monday to Friday).
 Support with translation services where needed to access the service is also available.

 The Christians Against Poverty (CAP) website contains a wealth of money management advice, including help with budgeting and some key terms explained.